RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces

 \section{Theoretical Results}

-In this section, we will study the convergence properties of our proposed method.
-In order to establish our results, we need to prove that the approximated Hessian mimics the spectrum of the original Hessian, which is described in Lemma \ref{spectral_lemma}.
-Notice that, throughout, for the presentation of our theoretical results we work with $\widehat{\Hb}(\wb)$ in \eqref{eq:HessianAprox} (rather than $\widehat{\Hb}_\mu(\wb)$).
+In this section, we study the convergence properties of RFN.
+In order to establish our results, we need to prove that the approximated Hessian mimics the original Hessian with high probability, which is shown in Lemma \ref{spectral_lemma}.
+Then, we can show the global and local convergence of RFN in Sections \ref{sec:global} and \ref{sec:local}, respectively.